Videogaming: Beginning Play in Elder Scrolls Online

 There are four base classes, but they each have multiple skill lines and can use any weapon combination, allowing for huge flexibility.

 - Templar: Your basic Paladin & Cleric type class.
 Can be played as a pure magick-based caster/healer or as a heavy armor front-liner.
-Probably the most versatile class in the game.
+An extremely versatile class, so if you aren’t sure what way you want to go, this is a good choice.

 There are also two DLC classes that can be unlocked:

 - Warden: Similar to the classic Druid/Ranger type character, but better in a lot of ways.
-Very versatile, with skills that can summon animal companions, heal, or control enemies with frost spells.
+Probably the most versatile class in the game, with skills that can summon animal companions, heal, or control enemies with frost spells.

 In common with many RPGs, ESO has three main character roles: